Cry Wolf (Thunderbirds): Plot

-Later, Tony and Bob are playing another game of "International Rescue".
+Tony and Bob are playing another game of "International Rescue".
 Disguised as a surveyor, the Hood tricks Tony into hiding in an abandoned mine.
-After Bob ventures in to "rescue" Tony, The Hood detonates a bomb, triggering a cave-in that traps the brothers under a beam.
+After Bob ventures in to "rescue" Tony, the Hood detonates a bomb, triggering a cave-in that traps the brothers under a beam.
 With the boys out of the way, the Hood drives his off-road vehicle to the Williams homestead to steal the Dunsley Tracker surveillance.
-Almost succumbing to the Hood's hypnotic powers, Williams locks himself in the control room with the photographs and radios Satellite HQ for help.
+Almost succumbing to the Hood's hypnotic powers, Williams, in the control room with the photographs, radios Satellite HQ for help.
 Jameson says that it will be hours before they can reach him, but Williams points out that International Rescue are faster.

 With the mine roof set to collapse, Tony and Bob call International Rescue.
 The Tracys ignore the boys, thinking that they are just playing again, realising the emergency only when Jameson calls on Williams' behalf.
 Scott blasts off in Thunderbird 1 to help Williams while Virgil and Alan take Thunderbird 2 to rescue the boys.

 The Hood uses a cutting torch to burn through the control room door.
 He hypnotises Williams and seizes the photographs before Williams can destroy them.
 Landing nearby and proceeding on hoverbike, Scott confronts the Hood just as the villain is driving away.
 The ensuing chase ends when the Hood inadvertently goes over a cliff and is thrown out of his vehicle and into a lake.
 While Scott recovers the photographs from the crashed vehicle, Virgil and Alan reach the mine and extract Tony and Bob moments before the roof falls.
 The episode ends light-heartedly as the boys invite Scott to try their bedroom's "emergency exit", which deposits Scott on a go-kart painted to resemble Thunderbird 2.